-A single glance at its reality convinced her, that those things must be sacrificed to it from which she had ever derived her choicest gratifications.
-It was not so much that any particular pursuits were to be relinquished-this had been the least and lightest sacrifice; but the inmost recesses of her heart must yield up their long-secreted idolatries.
+cations.
+It was not so much that any particular pursuits were to be relinquished-this had been the least and lightest sacrifice; but the inmost recesses of her heart must yield up their long secreted idolatries.

 If "the rich can scarcely be saved," how shall the vain?
 For who that knows his own heart but must acknowledge, that it were easier to resign his wealth than to mortify his vanity?
 "How can ye believe, who receive honour one of another?" was said by Him, "who knew what was in man."
-And surely if any one principle of depraved nature may be considered as more than another, directly opposed to the Christian temper, it is that self-seeking, and self-display, which has human admiration for its object.
+And surely, if any one principle of depraved nature may be considered as more than another directly opposed to the Christian temper, it is that self-seeking, and self-display, which has human admiration for its object.

-For the being who throughout the course of a vain life has never acted in conformity to the will of God, but with a slavish regard to the opinion of its fellow-creatures; whose shallow virtues even are become artificial, from being habitually used as articles of display;-whose infirmities and sins have been set off as interesting and captivating;-whose very devotions must be fin picturesque: for such a being to sit unseen, and learn at the feet of Jesus-to study in every thought, word, and action, the eye of Him who is invisible-to act, speak, and think, only in simplicity, integrity, and singleness of heart-to substitute inward graces, for outward attractions -silent charities, for showy sensibilities-to bring every action, and every motive, into subjection to Him who seeth the thoughts and intents of the heart :- and when all is done, to be humble still; not even to make a display of humility and devotion; but to acknowledge that a disposition to do so betrays the want of both:all this must appear absolutely unattainable until the inquiring mind is instructed to look beyond its own efforts; and to depend on Him to whom this, and "all things are possible."
+For the being who, throughout the course of a vain life, has never acted in conformity to the will of God, but with a slavish regard to the opinion of its fellow-creatures-whose shallow virtues even are become artificial, from being habitually used as articles of display-whose infirmities and sins have been set off as interesting and captivating-whose very devotions must be picturesque: for such a being to sit unseen and learn at the feet of Jesus-to study in every thought, word, and action, the eye of Him who is invisible-to act, speak, and think, only in simplicity, integrity, and singleness of heart-to substitute inward graces for outward attractions -silent charities for showy sensibilities-to bring every action, and every motive, into subjection to Him who seeth the thoughts and intents of the heart;-and when all is done, to be humble still; not even to make a display of humility and devotion, but to acknowledge that a disposition to do so betrays the want of both:-all this must appear absolutely unattainable, until the inquiring mind is instructed to look beyond its own efforts, and to depend on Him to whom this and "all things are possible."

-It was then that Elizabeth first perceived, that the unfavorable propensities of her character were not insurmountable obstacles to her becoming a Christian.
+It was then that Elizabeth first perceived that the unfavourable propensities of her character were not insurmountable obstacles to her becoming a Christian.
 She then saw, that whatever her natural dispositions might have been, the operations of Omnipotence would have been not less requisite.
 The change would be as real, though it had been less conspicuous.

-A mind may be naturally unearthly and refined, serious and contemplative-and in a sense, even devotional: it may love to speculate upon mortality and futurity; and may be in the view of itself, and of others, as Elizabeth expressed it-"just the sort of mind to be very religious;" that is, amiable, and intellectual: but it cannot become holy and spiritual without the same Almighty energy that must be exerted to renovate the worldly or the indolent, the selfish and the vain.
+A mind may be naturally unearthly and refined, serious and contemplative; and, in a sense, even devotional: it may love to speculate upon mortality and futurity; and may be in the view of itself, and of others, as Elizabeth expressed it, "just the sort of mind to be very religious;" that is, amiable and intellectual: but it cannot become holy and spiritual without the same almighty energy that must be exerted to renovate the worldly or the indolent, the selfish and the vain.